 The freshman year can be particularly severe.
 You become faced with new challenges and struggle to find a balance.
-When you think you have got the hang of it, the final year becomes a different ball game altogether.
+When you think you have the hang of it, the final year becomes a different ball game altogether.

-As humans, we are bound to feel stressed when we are not in control of things.
+Humans are bound to feel stressed when we are not in control of things.
 With so much to do and so little time, it becomes easy to get overwhelmed!

 If you are anything like I was back then, you should know that the time spent worrying never actually get anything done.
 It is simply time wasted that can never be regained.